 I became a translator between business units and the users they aimed to serve.

-The live site: www.scotiabank.com/women-initiative/ca/en.html is the validation of our strategic approach.
+The live site: www.scotiabank.com/women-initiative/ca/en.html is the validation of our strategic approach as a team.

 It is the tangible embodiment of the new, unified architecture.

-The design system we built ensured this consistency, cutting future development handoff time by 15% and providing a scalable framework for the entire initiative.
+The design system ensured this consistency, cutting future development handoff time by 15% and providing a scalable framework for the entire initiative.

 This project laid the essential groundwork for significant, measurable growth, proving the ROI of a design-led strategy.